 This publication focuses on air cleaners for residential uses; it does not address air cleaners used in large or commercial structures such as office buildings, schools, large apartment buildings, or public buildings.
 It should be particularly useful to residential housing design professionals, public health officials and indoor air quality professionals.
 This version replaces "Residential Air-cleaning Devices: A Summary of Available Information" (EPA 400-1-90-002, February 1990)

-Guide to Air Cleaners in the Home
+Guide to Air Cleaners in the Home (Second Edition)

 This brochure is written in easy-to-understand language for the general consumer interested in the technical differences among the various air cleaners available.
 The brochure provides types of indoor air pollutants and air cleaning devices; performance of air cleaning devices in removing indoor air pollutants; general information on the health effects of indoor air pollutants; and additional factors to consider when deciding whether to use an air cleaning device.
 This brochure replaces "Residential Air Cleaners - Indoor Air Facts No. 7," (EPA 20A-4001, February 1990)

 Should You Have the Air Ducts In Your Home Cleaned?